Figure

 A simplified effective model includes spin-like splitting plus electric-drive coupling through charge admixture:

-where captures electric dipole coupling enabled by spin-charge hybridization.
+where captures the electric dipole coupling enabled by spin-charge hybridization, and is set by the tunnel coupling and detuning between dots.

 Motivation

-• Provides design intuition for next-generation electrically controlled semiconductor qubits.
+• Provides design intuition for next-generation electrically controlled semiconductor qubits, including the relationship between sweet-spot engineering and performance.

 Key Metrics